WenjieZ/TSCV/README.md

 ## Contributing
 - Report bugs in the issue tracker
 - Express your use cases in the issue tracker
+- Support me at scikit-learn/scikit-learn#13761 if you want to see this extension merged in scikit-learn

 ## Authors
-This extension is mainly developed by me, Wenjie Zheng.
+This extension is mainly developed by Wenjie Zheng.

-The `GapWalkForward` cross-validator is adapted from the `TimeSeriesSplit` of `scikit-learn`.
+The `GapWalkForward` cross-validator is adapted from the `TimeSeriesSplit` of `scikit-learn` (see Kyle Kosic's PR scikit-learn/scikit-learn#13204).

-## Acknowledgment
+## Acknowledgments
 - I would like to thank Christoph Bergmeir, Prabir Burman, and Jeffrey Racine for the helpful discussion.
-- I would like to thank Jacques Joubert for encouraging me to develop this package.

 ## License
 BSD-3-Clause